-5. If your target architecture does not have an Arm CPU, skip this step.
+3. If your target architecture does not have an Arm CPU, skip this step.

-For macOS targets with an Arm CPU, you also need to install an LM target package.
-This package will have "Im-target" in the filename and the architecture will start with "arm".
-You can install it on top of any evaluation or LM bundle for a macOS architecture.
-That is, the .dmg file and the .rtipkg file do not have to use the same macOS architecture string.
-For example, you can install rti\connext\dds-7.2.0-Im-target-arm64Darwin20clang12.0.rtipkg on top of rti\connext\dds-7.2.0-Im-x64Darwin20clang12.0.dmg.
+For Windows targets with an Arm CPU: you also need to install an LM target package.

+This package will have "Im-target-arm" in the filename and the architecture will start with "arm".
+You can install it on top of any evaluation or LM bundle for a Windows architecture.
+That is, the .exe file and the .rtipkg file do not have to use the same Windows architecture string.
+For example, you can install rti\connext\dds-7.2.0-lm-target-arm64Win64VS2022.rtipkg on top of rti\connext\dds-7.2.0-eval-x64Win64VS2017.exe.